-There’s a fairly hilarious scene in the second part of the Enterprise arc, where Commander Tucker and Ambassador Soval have a conversation that could have very well served as the plot synopsis for the first episode of Star Trek: Discovery.
-In a tense moment during “Awakening,” Tucker asks: “How many warning shots do Vulcans usually fire?" and Soval answers: “None.”
+There’s a fairly hilarious scene in the second part of the Enterprise arc, where Commander Tucker and Ambassador Soval have a conversation that could have very well serve as the plot synopsis for the first episode of Star Trek: Discovery.
+In a tense moment during “Awakening,” Tucker asks, “How many warning shots do Vulcans usually fire?" to which Soval answers, “None.”
 In microcosm, these two quick lines of dialogue sum-up the relationship between humans and Vulcans throughout all of Star Trek.
 Sure, the Vulcans are basically pacifists, but you don’t mess with them because of their violent past; they have the ability to be as militaristic as the rest of the quadrant but choose not to.
 That dichotomy is deeply profound, not only for these specific two series — Enterprise and Discovery — but also for the various metaphors the Vulcans represent in real life.

 Watching this three-parter of Enterprise back-to-back with Discovery might make you feel bad for the good Vulcans.
-After all, in both eras they are struggling to make sure their logical culture lives long and prospers, but are faced with more problems from within than from without.
-If you were just to read the plot synopsis, the message might scan as cynical: the more bad Vulcans change the more they stay bad.
+After all, in both eras, they are struggling to make sure their logical culture lives long and prospers, but are faced with more problems from within than from without.
+If you were just to scan the plot synopsis, the message might read as cynical - the more bad Vulcans change, the more they stay bad.
 But, when you watch these Enterprise episodes, there’s not a shred of cynicism in the stories at all.
-At this point, the Vulcans may not have gotten to the point of solid stability we see in TOS and TNG, but they’re changing, and getting better all the time.
-This fraught Enterprise epic isn’t about illogical Vulcans behaving badly.
-It’s about the hope that they’ll find a way to get over all this chaos.
+At this point, the Vulcans may not have gotten to the point of solid stability we see in Star Trek: The Original Series and Star Trek: The Next Generation, but they’re changing and getting better all the time.
+This fraught Enterprise epic isn’t about illogical Vulcans behaving badly; it’s about the hope that they’ll find a way to get over all this chaos.

-So if you love Spock and Michael Burnham on Discovery, it might be a good time to thank Captain Archer, T’Pol and T’Pau on Enterprise.
+So if you love Spock and Michael Burnham on Star Trek: Discovery, it might be a good time to thank Captain Archer, T’Pol and T’Pau on Star Trek: Enterprise.
 The future might not have been rediscovered without them.

 Ryan Britt's (he/him) essays and journalism have appeared in Tor.com, Inverse, Den of Geek!, SyFy Wire, and elsewhere.
 He is the author of the 2015 essay collection Luke Skywalker Can't Read.
 He lives in Portland, Maine, with his wife and daughter.